kenrector/sigma-cpv-kit/Csystem/installation.md

 Log off and back on to setup the SYS account.

 2. Restore the compiler and .CLIB accounts from the FRES tapes.
 These will be 30b0.tap and 81b0-2.tap files.
-The simh attach command expects these files to be in the current directory.

-Keep a copy of the FRES restore listing as it will be helpful later.

 FRES\
 +VOL\